 National Office will cover all costs (travel, accommodation on a twin share basis, and meals) for these people to attend the workshop and the seminar.

-While the programme is yet to be confirmed it is anticipated that the day will start at 10.00am on Friday and finish around 5.00pm.
+While the programme is yet to be confirmed it is anticipated that the day will start with morning tea at 10.00am on Friday and finish around 5.00pm.

-The seminar will start on Saturday with a powhiri at 9.00am and will conclude at 12.30pm with lunch on the Sunday.
+The seminar will start on Saturday with a powhiri at 9.00am and will conclude at 12.00pm with lunch on Sunday.

 Travelling to Wellington

 Travel will be arranged by national office and accommodation will be provided at the venue for people from out of town.